Florida Optical Services

 Medical Contact Lens Fits

-We fit multifocal lenses as well as for all other refractive errors such as astigmatism, myopia or presbyopia.
+At Florida Optical Services we fit multifocal lenses as well as for all other refractive errors such as astigmatism, myopia or presbyopia.
 We use the latest technique in all our contact lens fit.
+So why not come to us.

 We Specialize In Contact Lenses